 Apparently Zito hired several prominent figures in the industry to work on it, besides yourself (Steve Russell, Rop Fulop, Michael Becker and the other names I've heard attached to it).
 I know you started a few years after the project started, and left near the end (or at the end) when it was cancelled.
 I was hoping to get more information about it, and about your contributions regarding the custom video display circuit.

 |"I was there for Nemo, and did some editing on Night Trap (AKA Scene of the Crime), but only a small amount, mostly on editing, and consulted on the MTV title which I do not see you mentioning, but I believe Ed Norton’s Sewer Race (later called Sewer Shark) was already done.
 I do not recall Tech Force.
 Did you know that NEMO stood for Never Ever Mention Outside?"|

 David Crane: The company began as Hasbro Interactive, a wholly-owned subsidiary of Hasbro Toys and run by Tom Zito.
 The project was called NEMO.
 As the product neared completion the name Isix was trademarked as the product’s public image.

 The most knowledgeable person about the technology was a guy by the name of John Perkins from Chicago.
 If you can find him and he is willing to talk, you will probably learn more than you would ever want to know.

-Given David Crane's extensive career history, instead of including our usual "gameology", I'm including links to his resume and portfolio.
+Given David Crane's extensive career history, instead of including a list of titles, I'm including links to his resume and portfolio.
 David also allowed me to archive a book that Activision put together, detailing their involvement with the Special Olympics in 1983.

 In 2010, David came out with some VCS-related iPhone apps (2600 Magic and Dragster Magic) that are worth checking out.